Flight: Spaceflight

 Spaceflight, particularly human spaceflight became a reality in the 20th century following theoretical and practical breakthroughs by Konstantin Tsiolkovsky and Robert H. Goddard.
-The first orbital spaceflight was in 1957, and Yuri Gagarin was carried aboard the first manned orbital spaceflight in 1961.
+The first orbital spaceflight was in 1957, and Yuri Gagarin was carried aboard the first crewed orbital spaceflight in 1961.

 Physics

 There are different approaches to flight.
 If an object has a lower density than air, then it is buoyant and is able to float in the air without expending energy.
 A heavier than air craft, known as an aerodyne, includes flighted animals and insects, fixed-wing aircraft and rotorcraft.
 Because the craft is heavier than air, it must generate lift to overcome its weight.
 The wind resistance caused by the craft moving through the air is called drag and is overcome by propulsive thrust except in the case of gliding.

-Some vehicles also use thrust for flight, for example rockets and Harrier jump jets.
+Some vehicles also use thrust in the place of lift; for example rockets and Harrier jump jets.

-Finally, momentum dominates the flight of ballistic flying objects.